 Currently, there are 24 Faculty Senators, and the distribution among members from each Jefferson College and college is as follows:

 - Medical College 8

-- Graduate School of Biomedical Sciences 4
+- College of Biomedical Sciences 4

-- School of Health Professions 4
+- College of Health Professions 4

-- School of Nursing 4
+- College of Nursing 4

-- School of Pharmacy 2
+- College of Pharmacy 2

-- School of Population Health 2
+- College of Population Health 2

-After each School or College elects its senators, the Senate membership will elect the Senate officers (President and Secretary) from among the senate membership per procedures established by the Senate.
+After each College or College elects its senators, the Senate membership will elect the Senate officers (President and Secretary) from among the senate membership per procedures established by the Senate.
 Based on the outcome of that election, the President and Secretary will be appointed to two year terms on the Senate.
-The remainder of the inaugural senate membership will be randomly assigned to either two or three year terms using a stratified randomization procedure (stratification according to school or college).
+The remainder of the inaugural senate membership will be randomly assigned to either two or three year terms using a stratified randomization procedure (stratification according to College or college).
 In subsequent elections, senators will be elected to two year terms.

 Officers of the Senate will include a President and Secretary who will be elected by the members of the Senate by a simple majority.
 Each officer will be elected for a one year term per procedures established by the Senate.
-The President and Secretary of the senate must be representatives of two different schools or colleges.
+The President and Secretary of the senate must be representatives of two different Colleges or colleges.